-One of Canada’s favourite Celtic bands!
+One of Canada’s favourite Celtic bands is back!
 A Geordie, a Kiwi and a Canuck.
 Harmony, History and Humour.

 Tim Readman is a musician, songwriter, producer and music journalist originally from County Durham, England.